gXLg/stupid-game/README.md

 $`python game.py join [address] [port]`

-to join a hostd game
+to join a hosted game

 address - required, address to connect to